-To minimize the possibility of accidental discharge, it is strongly recommended that the safety always be placed in the "SAFE" position except when the shotgun is intended to be fired.
+To minimize the possibility of accidental discharge, it is strongly recommended that the safety always be placed in the "SAFE" position until the exact time and the moment just before shotgun is intended to be fired.
 To engage the manual safety, push the safety button from left to right with your thumb or index finger until it stops and stays in place in the "SAFE" position.
-The safety is now engaged. (refer to Fig. 2)

-To disengage the manual safety, push the safety button through the trigger guard from right to left with your thumb or index finger until it stops and stays in place in the "FIRE" position.
+The safety is now engaged. (refer to Fig. 2) To disengage the manual safety, push the safety button through the trigger guard from right to left with your thumb or index finger until it stops and stays in place in the "FIRE" position.
 A red mark will be visible on the safety button to the left of the trigger guard in the "FIRE" position.
 The shotgun is now ready to fire.

-When safety button is fully raised on right side = "SAFETY ON" When safety button is fully raised on left side = "SAFETY OFF"
+When safety button is fully raised on right side of receiver = "SAFETY ON" When safety button is fully raised on left side of receiver = "SAFETY OFF"

-Ammunition
+5 Ammunition

-LINBERTA Pump Action Shotgun is chambered only for 12 GA shells in 23/4" and 3" lengths.
-Barrels marked for 3" shot shells can be safely used for both 23/4" and 3" shot shells.

-Chokes are crafted from high grade steel and are certified for steel shot through modified choke constrictions.
+LINBERTA Semi-Automatic Shotgun is chambered only for 12 GA shells in 23/4" and 3" lengths.
+Barrels marked for 3" shot shells can be safely used for both $2\frac{3}{4}$ " and 3" shot shells.
+Use proper chokes for type shot you are using.
+Chokes are crafted from high grade steel, some are certified for steel shot.
+Read chokes for allowable uses.
+Some chokes are only rated for lead only.
+If you do not know how to read your choke, assume it is for lead only.